camunda/camunda-docs/versioned_docs/version-8.4/reference/supported-environments.md

 ## Camunda 8 Self-Managed

-We highly recommend running Camunda 8 Self-Managed in a Kubernetes environment.
+We recommend running Camunda 8 Self-Managed in a Kubernetes environment.
 We provide officially supported [Helm Charts](/self-managed/platform-deployment/helm-kubernetes/overview.md) for this.
 Please follow the [Installation Guide](/self-managed/platform-deployment/overview.md) to learn more about installation possibilities.

 Requirements for the components can be seen below: